 PhosLo Gelcap Side Effects

-Note: This document contains side effect information about calcium acetate.
-Some of the dosage forms listed on this page may not apply to the brand name PhosLo Gelcap.
+Note: This page contains side effects data for the generic drug calcium acetate.
+It is possible that some of the dosage forms included below may not apply to the brand name PhosLo Gelcap.

 For the Consumer

-Applies to calcium acetate: oral capsule, oral liquid, oral tablet
+Applies to calcium acetate: oral capsule, oral solution, oral tablet